Code-Institute-Submissions/milestone-project-113/README.md

    - Fixed an error in the code preventing the spinner from displaying in the correct position.

-8. InfoWindows were appearing with the previous result or no result in them.
+8. Info windows were appearing with the previous result or no result in them.

-   - Changed the code to ensure that the results had been returned before the InfoWindow was opened.
+   - Changed the code to ensure that the results had been returned before the info window was opened.

 ### Known Bugs

-- Images in the Discover the Best of Australia carousel randomly fail to be returned by the Google Places API when the getURL function is called.
+- Images in the discover the best of Australia carousel randomly fail to be returned by the Google Places API when the getURL function is called.
-- Images in the Gallery randomly fail to be returned by the Instagram Getter API.
+- Images in the gallery randomly fail to be returned by the Instagram Getter API.

 ## Deployment